Skip to main content

 My story starts like every other racing-mad kid.
 At six years-old I would sit with my parents every Sunday to watch the grand-prix, and I knew immediately what I wanted to do with my life.

-My genius plan to tell them this was to sit in bed at night and wait for them to come in to say goodnight, which was when I proudly announced that I wanted to spend my life driving a bomb on wheels in circles for a few hours each week.
+My genius plan to tell my parents this was to sit waiting for them to come to my room to say goodnight, which was when I proudly announced that I wanted to spend my life driving a bomb on wheels in circles.

 So now I'm 14 years old - and still dreaming of racing.
 I'm working hard to start a career as an aerospace engineer, with the goal of designing Formula 1 cars.

-Though I’m still spending most of my time daydreaming about racing, I’ve also followed another passion; I’ve become a 2-time national champion in figure skating, represented Great Britain internationally, and I’m starting to plan a Pyeongchang 2018 Olympic run.
+Though I'm still spending most of my time daydreaming about racing, I've also followed another passion; l've become a 2-time national champion in figure skating, represented Great Britain internationally, and I'm starting to plan a Pyeongchang 2018 Olympic run with my skating partner.

 One day in June of 2014, I'm training with my partner and we're attempting a new lift on-ice for the first time.
 As I lift, I arch my back, force her up over my head, and lock my arms.
 Suddenly, my back explodes in pain.
 2 MRI's and 6 doctor's appointments later, they told me I had ruptured my L4-L5 and L5-S1 spinal discs.